HrutikPisal/BNS-RAG-Q-A/README.md

 ### 3. Set Up Environment Variables

 Create a `.env` file in the root directory and add your Hugging Face token.
-This is used for downloading the embedding model.
+This token requires 'read' permissions for downloading the embedding model and 'write' permissions to use the Inference API for the LLM.

+**Note:** You must also visit the Hugging Face repository for your chosen model (e.g., `mistralai/Mistral-7B-Instruct-v0.2` or `meta-llama/Meta-Llama-3.1-8B-Instruct`) and accept its license agreement to use it via the API.

 ```
 HF_TOKEN="your-hugging-face-token"